Pediatric Neuroradiology

 • Unique elective opportunities include: rotations through allied clinical departments, head and spine ultrasound, fluoroscopic- and ultrasound-guided spine procedures, and longitudinal teaching/administrative experiences

-Home call weekdays overnight (one night at a time) and weekend call (daytime review followed by home call at completion of hospital duties), split evenly among fellows throughout the year.
+Home call weekdays overnight (one night at a time) and weekend call (daytime review followed by home call at completion of hospital duties), split evenly among all adult and pediatric neuroradiology fellows throughout the year.

 MIR provides a full diagnostic home work station with full computer functionality through a VPN (access to PACS, Epic, etc).
 We also offer a wide range of helpful resources and competitive benefits for trainees.
 This position will have dedicated moonlighting opportunities, offering the fellow a significant supplement to their base pay.